arindal1/LLM-Booking-Analytics-and-RAG-QA/README.md

 2. **Production Deployment**: Consider deploying with a production-ready ASGI server (e.g., Gunicorn with Uvicorn workers) behind a reverse proxy.
 3. **Containerization**: Package the solution with Docker for ease of deployment.

-For more on deploying FastAPI applications, refer to the [FastAPI Deployment Guide](https://fastapi.tiangolo.com/deployment/).

 ---